brimdata/zed/docs/language/README.md

 | sort count
 ```

-## SQL Compatiblity
+## SQL Compatibility

 To encourage adoption by the vast audience of users who know and love SQL,
-a key goal of Zed is to support a superset of the data query language (DQL) portion
+a key goal of Zed is to support a superset of SQL's SELECT syntax.
-of ANSI SQL.
 For example, the above query can also be written in Zed as
 ```
 SELECT count(), color
 WHERE widget AND price > 1000